Oral Cancer Screenings – San Antonio, TX

 How Often Should I Get Screened?

 We will provide screenings twice a year during your dental exams.
 In most cases, this is adequate to diagnose oral cancer in the early stages.
 However, if you notice warning signs of oral cancer between visits, don’t hesitate to contact our team or your general practitioner right away.
-If you are a tobacco user (or used to be), you are at significantly higher risk for oral cancer, and you should let our team and your physician know.
+If you are a tobacco user (or used to be), you are at a significantly higher risk for oral cancer, and you should let our team and your physician know.
 For these patients, more frequent screenings may be recommended.